A migraine isn't only a headache. It's a complex web of symptoms that can affect your whole body.

 While we don't know the root cause of migraine, today's treatments target what we know play a role to help stop an attack before one even starts.

 Medicines that treat high blood pressure and heart problems may help you avoid migraines, too.
 We're not exactly sure why.
-While their effect on blood vessels may have something to do with it, they probably affect your brain as well to make it harder for the migraine process to start.
+While their effect on blood vessels may have something to do with it, they probably affect your brain and nerves as well to make it harder for the migraine process to start.

 Beta-blockers such as metoprolol, propranolol, and timolol decrease your blood pressure and reduce the frequency of headaches.